DataDog/integrations-core/ecs_fargate/README.md

 To send custom metrics by listening to DogStatsD packets from other containers, set the environment variable `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` to `true` within the Datadog Agent container.

-**Note**: There is no provision for a host tag with Fargate, so in order to use a unique identifier for the submission of custom metrics set `DD_DOGSTATSD_TAGS` to inject the task_arn tag to all the dogstatsd metrics or set the agent dogstatsd tagger in orchestrator mode to automatically inject the `taks_arn` tag.
-This requires using origin detection(via UDS)to set the cardinality in the agent via `DD_DOGSTATSD_TAG_CARDINALITY`, see [DogStatsD over Unix Domain Socket][41]. (please note that implementing this setting can contribute to increased custom metric cardinality)
+**Note**: There is no notion of a host tag with Fargate, so to provide a unique identifier for submitting custom metrics, set `DD_DOGSTATSD_TAGS` to inject the `task_arn` tag to all the DogStatsD metrics or set the Agent DogStatsD tagger in orchestrator mode to automatically inject the `taks_arn` tag.
+This requires using origin detection (via UDS) to set the cardinality in the Agent via `DD_DOGSTATSD_TAG_CARDINALITY`.
+For more information, see [DogStatsD over Unix Domain Socket][41].
+(Implementing this setting can contribute to increased custom metric cardinality.)

 #### Other environment variables